Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

 \subsubsection{Sensitivity to Bars}

-A consequence of amplified edge response, seen in both natural SA-I and artificial SA-I and RA-I afferents, is a comparatively diminished response to isolated bars.
-Diminished response to isolated bars is limited to broad bars only for natural SA-I afferents, where single peaks are observed due to some narrow isolated bars (Figure \ref{sa-i_grating}, panel A1, A2); however, the central artificial SA-I afferent appears to respond exclusively to edges.

-The exclusive response of artificial type-I afferents to edges can again be understood with a shear model of TacTip skin dynamics (Fig \ref{models}).
-Bars can be considered flat surfaces and thus, when the artificial afferent is located directly above the bar it will not produce any response in said afferent, regardless of bar width (Figure \ref{models}E).
-(However, in practice some response is still observed, in particular in artificial RA-I afferents, which we attribute to transient contact induced pressure or inaccuracies in the experimental setup.)
+A consequence of amplified edge response, seen in both natural SA-I and our artificial afferents, is a comparatively diminished response to isolated bars.
+The exclusive response of artificial type-I afferents to edges can be understood with the physical model of the biomimetic fingertip described above (Figure \ref{models}).
+Locally, bars are considered flat surfaces and thus the artificial afferent should not produce any response when located directly above the bar (Figure \ref{models}E).
+In practice, however, some response is still observed, which for artificial RA-I afferent we attribute to the noise floor described above and for artificial SA-I afferents to shear during the contact.

-This is an intriguing result which alludes to some differences in either the precise skin dynamics to which natural and artificial type-I afferents respond or additional population processing in the periphery of the natural somatosensory system prior to recording.
-Nevertheless, for the purpose of understanding neurophysiology of touch, it highlights the value in comparing the response of individual artificial afferents in a biomimetic tactile sensor to their natural counterparts.